 - Your marketing emphasizes standardized offerings across locations

-Even when maintaining consistent primary categories across locations, you can still differentiate through secondary categories that reflect location-specific services or specialties.
+Even with consistent primary categories across locations, you can still differentiate through secondary categories that reflect location-specific services or specialties.

 - Different locations offer substantially different services